Connecting to the Natural World

 As young children grow and develop so does their innate desire to explore their surroundings.
 What seems like an occasional daring feat is in reality an attempt at exercising their newly found physical and cognitive abilities.

-At Alphabet Academy we believe that risk taking is a very underrated part of childhood development.
-We recognize that these risks should be attempted within the security of a family setting or a quality childcare program (or early learning program).
-By taking risks, your children learn to gauge safety and develop judgment skills that will prepare them for adolescence.
+At Alphabet Academy & The Nest we believe that risk taking is a very underrated part of childhood development.
+We recognize that these risks should be attempted within the security of a family setting or a quality early learning program.
+By taking risks, your children learn to gauge safety and develop judgement skills that will prepare them for adolescence.